Reducing the risk of bicycle theftupdated 20th June 2013

 - Out of sight, out of mind – either store your bike out of sight in a locked building or in a cycle locker or your workplace.
 Or use a compact folding bike, which is easier to take with you and if it’s bagged, is acceptable in most places.

 - Lock it properly, or lose it.
 If you have to leave your cycle in the street, secure it to something immoveable.
 And not something that the bike plus lock together can be lifted off.
 This is because organised thieves take bikes that are quick to move, throwing them in a van and dealing with any cycle locks later.
 Always protect you wheels too, by locking them along with your frame to an immovable object.
 Try to lock your bike where it’s in full view of people in a shop or office, and in a well-lit place if at night.
-Check out Lock it and still lose it? (scroll down to find the 14th Feb 2008 entry).
+Check out Lock it and still lose it? (see pp62-69).

 - Make your bike melt into the crowd.
 Don’t let it draw the attention of casual or determined thieves.
 Hide any decals declaring expensive components or brands with insulation tape (peels off without damaging the paintwork).Or use an old or cheap (or both) bike with uncool design (mudguards, chainguard, rust…) if leaving it regularly in a quiet place.